gyanesh94/USC_CSCI_571_Web_Technologies/Homework 6/assignment_description/README.md

     - If the returned **JSON stream doesn’t contain certain fields**, those **fields will not appear on the detail page**.
       - A sample output is shown in Figure 9. **Figure 9(a) shows a result with all fields,** **Figure 9(b) shows a result with missing fields such as “Subtitle” and other item specific fields.**

-  - If the **feature value is an array** just show the **first value** @314

   - When the **search result contains at least one field**, you need to **map the data extracted from the API result to render the HTML** result table as described in Table 3.

     - ![table 3.png](images/table%203.png)

-    - For Location Attribute
+  - For **Location** Attribute

     - Display what you get, “partial” location is fine (I.e only address or zipcode), and handle the missing filed for not showing error in console @436

+  - If the **feature value is an array** just show the **first value** @314

+  - For **Return Policy** -  If returns are not accepted, then I write a table row indicating that, rather than ignoring it @518

   ------